 - No-Bake Mud Pie

 - Mini Pumpkin Pies

-- 8 oz. semisweet or bittersweet chocolate, coarsely chopped
+- 8 oz semisweet chocolate - OR bittersweet coarsely chopped

-- 1 c. unsweetened coconut (shredded or flakes)
+- 1 cup unsweetened coconut - shredded or flakes

 - 4 egg yolks

-- 1 c. toasted coconut (shredded or flakes, sweetened or unsweetened)
+- 1 cup toasted coconut - shredded or flakes, sweetened or unsweetened

 - In a medium mixing bowl whisk together the flour, sugar, salt.
 Add the butter.
 Place in the freezer for 30 minutes.
 Transfer mixture into the bowl of a food processor and pulse 8 to 12 times, until the butter is the size of peas.
 With the food processor running, gradually pour the water down the feed tube and pulse the machine until the dough begins to form a ball.
 Turn out onto a floured surface and gently knead into a ball.
 Form a disc and wrap in plastic wrap.
 Refrigerate for 30 minutes.

 - Roll the round of dough on a well-floured surface into a circle big enough to fit a 9-inch pie dish.
 Let the dough rest for 5 minutes.
 Place into the bottom of the pie dish.
 Using a fork, prick the bottom of the crust about 20 times.
 Trim the edges so that there is ½-inch overhang.
 Flute the edge or press with a fork.
 Place in the freezer for 15 minutes.

 - In a large bowl combine the chocolate, butter and vanilla.
 Place a mesh sieve over top and set aside.